coderolls/coderolls-blog/_posts/collections/linkedlist/2022-02-15-iterate-linkedlist-in-java.md

 ## 5. Iterate the LinkedList using ListIterator

-I will be wrting a seperate tutorial for the ListIterator method.
+I have written a detailed article on the ListIterator metod of the LinkedList class.
+Read [LinkedList listIterator() method in Java](https://coderolls.com/linkedlist-listiterator/)

 ## 6. Iterate the LinkedList using Java 8 forEach() Method